plotly/postMessage-API/README.md

 ## Overview

 Plotly is making its JavaScipt API to Plotly graph embeds available and documented for users.
-This API can be used build custom controls that change anything about an embedded Plotly graph - the graph type, colors, data, etc.
+This API can be used to build custom controls that change anything about an embedded Plotly graph - the graph type, colors, data, etc - *after* the graph is embedded in a webpage.

 The Embed API is the basis for communication between Plotly graphs and [IPython notebook widgets](http://moderndata.plot.ly/widgets-in-ipython-notebook-and-plotly/), as well as  planned support for [RStudio's Shiny](http://shiny.rstudio.com/) product.